sourcegraph/handbook/content/ce/onboarding.md

 #### Tasks:
 - Begin diving into technical documentation and understanding SG architecture
+- Review customer calls on [Chorus](https://chorus.ai/)
+  - Try pausing the video when the customer asks a question, and attempt to answer on your own before continuing.
 - Shadow as many customer/prospect calls as possible
 - Participate in any relevant training sessions or workshops
 - Deliver demo cert presentation to team